-Form C2: Teacher of the Deaf and Hard of Hearing Informal Observation Form (1)

-Teacher: Click here to enter text.
-Evaluator: Click here to enter text.
-School/Position/Subject: Click here to enter text.
-Date of Observed Practice: Click here to enter a date.
-Date Form C2 Provided to Employee: Click here to enter a date.
-Evidence of Planning & Preparation/Professional Respons Click here to enter text. sibilities (Domain 1 & 4): General Observations Specialists Actions: Specialist spent most of the time Stakeholders Behaviors: Stakeholders spent most of the time Click here to enter text.
-Click here to enter text.
-Observations of the Environment Components Evidence, Examples, Suggestions, Notes, Directives 2A.
-Respect and Rapport ☐ Students were respectful of the teacher and each other. ☐ Teacher was respectful of the students, school, and community. ☐ Teacher makes general connections with individual students.
-Click here to enter text.
-ZB.
-Demonstrating Effective Organizational Skills Click here to enter text.
-ZC.
-Managing Student Behavior ☐ The teacher effectively, efficiently, sensitively addressed issues misbehavior ☐ Behavioral expectations are clearly communicated to students. ☐ Positive behavior interventions are used. of Click here to enter text.
+Form C2: Teacher of the Deaf and Hard of Hearing Informal Observation Form (1) Teacher: Evaluator: School/Position/Subject: Date of Observed Practice: Date Form C2 Provided to Employee: Evidence of Planning & Preparation/Professional Responsibilities (Domain 1 & 4): General Observations Specialists Actions: Specialist spent most of the time....
+Stakeholders Behaviors: Stakeholders spent most of the time..
+Observations of the Environment Evidence, Examples, Suggestions, Notes, Directives Components 2A.
+Respect and Rapport Students were respectful of the teacher and each other.
+Teacher was respectful of the students, school, and community.
+Teacher makes general connections with individual students.
+2B.
+Demonstrating Effective Organizational Skills Workspace is organized.
+Schedule is efficient.
+Paperwork is completed by deadlines.
+2C.
+Managing Student Behavior The teacher effectively, efficiently, sensitively addressed issues of Behavioral expectations are clearly communicated to students.
+Positive behavior interventions are used.
 2D.
-Organizing Physical Space for Testing/Providing Instructio ☐ Teaching area is well organized. ☐ Materials are readily accessible. ☐ Space is safe for all students. n Click here to enter text.
+Organizing Physical Space for Testing/Providing Instruction Teaching area is well organized.
+Materials are readily accessible.
+Space is safe for all students.